Encopresis is a common childhood problem; it occurs in about 3 to 4% of 4-year-old children and decreases in frequency with age.

 2. Benninga M: Evaluation of constipation and fecal incontinence.
 In Pediatric Incontinence, Evaluation and Clinical Management, edited by Franco I, Austin P, Bauer S, von Gontard A, Homsy I. Chichester, John Wiley & Sons Ltd., 2015, pp. 121–130.

 Any underlying disorders are treated.
-If there is no specific underlying pathology, symptoms are addressed (1).
-Initial treatment involves educating the parents and child about the physiology of encopresis, removing blame from the child, and diffusing the emotional reactions of those involved.
+If there is no specific underlying pathology, symptoms are addressed (1 Treatment reference Stool incontinence is the voluntary or involuntary passage of stool in inappropriate places in children > 4 years of age (or developmental equivalent) who do not have an organic defect or... read more ).
+Initial treatment involves educating the caregivers and child about the physiology of encopresis, removing blame from the child, and diffusing the emotional reactions of those involved.
 Next the goal is to relieve any stool impaction.

-Stool impaction can be relieved by a variety of regimens and drugs (see Table: Treatment of Constipation in Children); choice depends on the age of the child and other factors.
+Stool impaction can be relieved by a variety of regimens and drugs ( see Table: Treatment of Constipation in Children Treatment of Constipation in Children ); choice depends on the age of the child and other factors.
 A combination of polyethylene glycol (PEG) with electrolytes plus a stimulant laxative (eg, bisacodyl or senna), or a sequence of sodium phosphate enemas plus a 2-week regimen of oral drugs (eg, bisacodyl tablets) and suppositories are often used.
+Sodium phosphate enemas are contraindicated in children younger than 2 years of age.

 After evacuation, a follow-up visit should be held to assess whether the evacuation has been successful, make sure soiling has resolved, and establish a maintenance plan.
-This plan includes encouragement of maintenance of regular bowel movements (usually via ongoing laxative management) and behavioral interventions to encourage stool evacuation.
-There are many options for maintenance laxative therapy (see Table: Treatment of Constipation in Children), but PEG without electrolytes is used most often, typically 1 to 2 doses of 17 g/day titrated to effect.
+This plan includes encouragement of maintenance of regular bowel movements (usually via ongoing osmotic/lubricant laxative management) and behavioral interventions to encourage stool evacuation.
+There are many options for maintenance laxative therapy ( see Table: Treatment of Constipation in Children Treatment of Constipation in Children ), but PEG without electrolytes is used most often, typically 1 to 2 doses of 17 g/day titrated to effect.
 At times a stimulant laxative may also be continued on the weekends to encourage extra evacuation of stool.

 Behavioral strategies include structured toilet-sitting times (eg, having children sit on the toilet for 5 to 10 minutes after each meal to take advantage of the gastrocolic reflex).
 If children have accidents during certain times of the day, they also should sit on the toilet immediately prior to those times.
 Small rewards are often useful incentives.
 For example, giving children stickers to place on a chart each time they sit on the toilet (even if there is no stool production) can increase adherence to a plan.
 Often a stepwise program is used in which children receive small tokens (eg, stickers) for sitting on the toilet and larger rewards for consistent adherence.
 Rewards may need to be changed over time to maintain children’s interest in the plan.

 In the maintenance phase, regular toilet sitting sessions still are needed to encourage evacuation of stool before the sensation is felt.
-This strategy decreases the likelihood of stool retention and allows the rectum to return to its normal size.
-During the maintenance phase, parent and child education about toilet sitting is instrumental to the success of the regimen.
+This strategy decreases the likelihood of stool retention and allows the rectum to return to its normal size, improving muscle reactivity and nerve sensation.
+During the maintenance phase, caregiver and child education about toilet sitting is instrumental to the success of the regimen.

 Regular follow-up visits are necessary for ongoing guidance and support.
 Bowel retraining is a long process that may take months to years and includes slow withdrawal of laxatives once symptoms resolve and continued encouragement of toilet sitting.
 Relapses often occur during withdrawal of the maintenance regimen, so it is important to provide ongoing support and guidance during this phase.